-Rodale Institute is seeking a qualified multimedia intern to help create dynamic, digital storytelling.
+Rodale Institute is seeking a qualified videography intern to help create dynamic, digital storytelling.
 This intern would work with Rodale Institute’s Communications department on video projects, photography, online education such as webinars, and social media outlets such as Facebook Live and Youtube.
 Multimedia communications will be shared through social media, our website, email marketing and other campaigns.

 Responsibilities Could Include: